 On a much larger scale, the impressive Middle Caicos Ocean Hole in the shallow Caicos Banks is remote yet probably deserves more recognition than it receives.
-At 2000 feet (600 meter) in diameter, this site may be the widest blue hole in the world.
+At 2000 feet (600 m) in diameter, this site may be the widest blue hole in the world.
 The depth was sounded at around 250 feet, but water visibility is often quite poor, so not many dives are made at the site.
 It’s said that sharks are rather abundant!

-Nanny Pond near Haulover Plantation on Middle Caicos is quite similar in appearance Cottage Pond on the surface.
+Nanny Pond near Haulover Plantation on Middle Caicos is quite similar in appearance to Cottage Pond on the surface.
 However, a collapse closed off much of the deeper portion of the hole.

-As relatively isolated systems, unique plants and animals can be found in many caves and blue holes.
+As relatively isolated systems, unique plants, and animals can be found in many caves and blue holes.

-Bats of make their homes in many of the larger dry caves in the country.
+Bats make their homes in many of the larger dry caves in the country.
 The Buffy flower bat and the Cuban fruit bat are the most common species.